chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-meltpool/laser-meltpool.rst

 Description of the case
 -----------------------------

-A Ti-6Al-4 V powder bed (assumed as a solid block in this exmaple) melts using a laser beam that emits perpendicular to the top surface of the block.
+A Ti-6Al-4 V powder bed (assumed as a solid block in this example) melts using a laser beam that is emitted perpendicular to the top surface of the block.
 The laser beam speed is 0.5 m/s.
 Due to the laser heat source, the solid block melts in the direction of the laser.
 The corresponding parameter file is
 ``laser_meltpool.prm``.

 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane: